May 5, 2026

 Playing Rocket League and Navigating your Career as a Software Engineer are not so Dissimilar Experiences

-Don’t Let the Corporations Delete Our History
+Don’t Let Corporations Remove Our History

 In the post below, I will talk about tech workers being stewards of the technology we build.
 Part of that stewardship is ensuring our collective history isn't erased by corporate gatekeepers.